soco-ai/soco-search-tutorial/README.md

 # Intro

 Soco-search is a search engine that is highly flexible and is blazing fast.
 It supports searching and indexing on a large scale of documents, images, videos using multiple workers with flexible configurations.
-Soco-search works with R2base (Rank & Reading Base) to sync with big data storage.
+Soco-search works with R2base (Rank & Reducing Base) to sync with big data storage.

 Using soco-search, developers can easily index large-scale documentation in order to make a high-quality search engine and big data storage.